-For the 2018 tax year, the IRS has boosted the depreciation deduction on business equipment purchases by nearly 100%—from $510,000 in 2017 to a cool million in 2018.
-In other words, they’re practically begging you to make a few more business equipment purchases before the year ends.
+For the 2019 tax year, the IRS depreciation deduction is once again a cool million, plus a 100% bonus first year depreciation, thanks to the Tax Cuts and Jobs Act.
+In other words, they’re practically begging you to make a few more business equipment purchases for some pretty killer tax savings.

 So unless you’ve already spent a combined $1,000,000 this year on equipment, furniture, software, and other property for your company, there’s still time to take advantage of the significant tax benefit of buying business equipment under the Section 179 limit.